Stefanuk12/ThePublicMind/Learning/AI Fundamentals/Lectures/03 - Classification.md

 - Set of decision trees
 - Random sampling in data -> random sampling in features to select from
 - Attempt to reduce bias
-- Select the most favourable decision via voting
+- Select the most favourable decision for the category via voting

 *information gain* is used to select which feature to start off with and select the highest.

+## k Nearest Neighbour

+Find the categories of neighbours and select the most common.

+$k$ = distance
+If $k$ is too small = sensitive to noise
+If $k$ too large = include points from other classes Choose an odd number for $k$ to eliminate ties

 ---
 [[Learning/Learning Dashboard|Learning Dashboard]] / [[Learning/AI Fundamentals/Home|AI Fundamentals]] / **[[Learning/AI Fundamentals/Lectures/03 - Classification|03 - Classification]]**